CodeYourFuture/syllabus/docs/finalproject/external-projects.md

 ### 2) Visual Form

-On the new step we're asking you to be more visual in answering the questions.
+On the next step we're asking you to be more visual in answering the questions.
 We'd advise you to use images or diagrams to answer the questions in these slides.

 [CodeYourFuture - Visual Specification Form](https://docs.google.com/presentation/d/1-rj0NAncIhIZuay6TXEyUeuXFFUnE7vmN12223rHZOI/edit#slide=id.g3579738be0_0_0)